What a commercial Energy Performance Certificate (EPC) for business?

 What commercial properties are exempt from EPC?

-Not all commercial buildings need an EPC certificate, and your property will be exempt if it falls into any of the following categories:
+Your property should be exempt if it falls into any of the following categories:

 - A place of worship.